-And so we bid farewell to the mOnk and this Series of 10 with this final climatic episode in which, on the eve of departure, a dusty, tea-stained document is left on my desk: 5 Secrets for Living a Purposeful Life.
-This, I recorded as an audio file.
-The podcast is now available, as is the entire series.
+And so we bid farewell to the mOnk and this Podcast Series of 10 with this final climatic episode.
+On the eve of his departure, I discover a dusty, tea-stained document left on my desk: 5 Secrets for Living a Purposeful Life.
+This, I have recorded as an audio file.

 As for the notion of secrets - are these really secrets?
 I'm not so sure.
-People talk a lot in the internal arts about secrets from within the inner circles, family styles, private transmissions.
-They are referring to special techniques passed down in the dusty corners of training halls between masters and select students - sworn under a swirling cloud of incense or kneeling alongside a minute gifted zen garden - secrets that are blood bonds, secrets that were meant to be kept hidden from the rest of us.
+People talk a lot in the internal arts about secrets from within the inner-circles, family styles, private transmissions.
+They are referring to special techniques passed down in the dusty corners of training halls between masters and select students - sworn under a swirling cloud of incense or kneeling alongside a miniature gifted zen garden - secrets that are blood bonds, secrets that were meant to be kept hidden.

-This manuscript belongs not to that history.
+This manuscript belongs to another history.
 These are the secrets that hide in plain site - revealing only what is uncarved, the simple, the obvious, the overlooked.

 WHAT TO MAKE OF IT ALL?

 Ultimately, what you or I make of this document is not important.
 Left here in the spirit of transparency it is no more than a passing farewell from a man and his obsession with tea, as he prepares to leave behind The World of Dust.

 And so I fulfil my part.
 I give you the Top 5 Tips for Living a Purposeful Life amidst the fakery of the 21st century - given here not in exchange for an email address nor a Paypal donation - but as something to laugh at, to prod, to share or to step over, depending on your point of view and style of walking.
 As the mOnk would often remind me, we were meant to play with them, not study.